GeoDaOpenJS/geodalib/scripts/license-header/README.md

 The following license header is used in this project:
 // SPDX-License-Identifier: MIT
-// Copyright contributors to the geoda-lib project
+// Copyright contributors to the geodalib project

 # Usage